DTjomsland/T2A1-B/T1A2_Workbook_B.md

 <strong>Bubble Sort:</strong>

 Bubble sort  has an inner and an outer loop which both need to iterate through ``n`` (size of list) number of times in the worst case.
 The outer loop varies as it has an escape that will stop the loop as soon as the array is sorted as intended.
 This means that the outer loop has a worst case scenario of running O(n) amount of times and the best case scenario that it only needs to run once because the data was in the proper order to begin with.
-The inner loop performs O(n) times deterministically, so their is no variation.
+The inner loop performs O(n) times deterministically, so there is no variation.

-This means that, in the worst case scenario, both loops carry the Big-O notation of O(n), which, when combined, come out to a run time of O(n^2) (quadratic complexity).
+This means that in the worst case scenario, both loops carry the Big-O notation of O(n).
+When these are combined they come out to a big-O of O(n^2) (quadratic complexity).

 ``O(n x n) = O(n^2)``